 - 1. The financial statements, prepared by the management company, present fairly the state of affairs of the Fund, the result of its operations, cash flows and statement of movement in unit holders' funds. - 2.
 Proper books of account of the Fund have been maintained. - 3.
 Appropriate accounting policies have been consistently applied in preparation of financial statements.
 Accounting estimates are based on reasonable and prudent judgment. - 4.
 International Financial Reporting Standards, as applicable in Pakistan, have been followed in preparation of financial statements. - 5.
 The system of internal control is sound in design and has been effectively implemented and monitored. - 6.
 There are no significant doubts upon the Fund's ability to continue as a going concern. - 7.
 There has been no material departure from the best practices of Corporate Governance, as detailed in the listing regulations. - 8.
 A performance table/ key financial data is given in this annual report. - 9.
 Outstanding statutory payments on account of taxes, duties, levies and charges, if any, have been fully disclosed in the financial statements. - 10.
-The Board of Directors of the Management Company held two meetings during the period.
-The attendance of all directors is disclosed in the note 22 to these financial statements. - 11.
+No meeting of the Board of Directors of the Management Company was held during the period. - 11.
 The detailed pattern of unit holding is disclosed in the note 21 to these financial statements. - 12.
 All trades in the units of the Fund, carried out by directors, CEO, CFO, Company Secretary and their spouses and minor children are disclosed in note 18 to these financial statements.